guidemetothemoon/kristhecodingunicorn/content/english/post/secrets_cleanup.md

 'git <command> [<revision>...] -- [<file>...]'
 ```

-And we\'re done, at least for now!
-As I mentioned earlier, you should still re-generate the secrets wherever it\'s possible and as fast as possible.
+And we're done, at least for now!
+As I mentioned earlier, you should still re-generate the secrets wherever it's possible and as fast as possible.
 But this is also a possibility that can help you mitigate exposure to some extent and temporarily.

 ### Final note on permissions in Azure DevOps repos

 Normally you should have proper policies and permissions in place in your repository, be it Azure DevOps, GitHub or any other Git repo.
 Policies will prevent anyone from directly pushing changes to the master branch or performing other destructive actions like deleting a tag or repository.
 Therefore, if you need to push changes like this to the Azure DevOps repo where proper policies are enabled, you must ensure that you have following permissions in place for your account before you attempt pushing the changes done by the tool:

-For every branch to be updated (master, dev, hotfix, etc.), you must have \"Allow\" permissions set for the  policies: \"Bypass policies when pushing\", \"Force push (rewrite history, delete branches and tags)\":
+For every branch to be updated (master, dev, hotfix, etc.), you must have "Allow" permissions set for the  policies: "Bypass policies when pushing", "Force push (rewrite history, delete branches and tags)":

 ![Screenshot of the branch level policies in Azure DevOps](../../images/secrets_cleanup/ad_branch_policy.png)

-If the repository has tags, you must have \"Allow\" permissions set for your account for the following policies on the Repository level: \"Bypass policies when pushing\", \"Force push (rewrite history, delete branches and tags)\":
+If the repository has tags, you must have "Allow" permissions set for your account for the following policies on the Repository level: "Bypass policies when pushing", "Force push (rewrite history, delete branches and tags)":

 ![Screenshot of the repository level policies in Azure DevOps](../../images/secrets_cleanup/ad_repo_policy.png)

 ## Additional resources

-I\'ve just covered one use case where BFG Repo-Cleaner can be used but there are many more use cases where you can use this tool as well.
+I've just covered one use case where BFG Repo-Cleaner can be used but there are many more use cases where you can use this tool as well.
 You can read more about the usage areas here: [BFG Repo Cleaner - Usage](https://rtyley.github.io/bfg-repo-cleaner/)

 Some good resources about secrets management and why this is important: